SymfonyCasts/design-patterns/sfcasts/factory.md

 The factory pattern is composed of five parts:

-First is the *interface* of the products we want to create.
-For example let's say we want to create weapons, so we'd have a `WeaponInterface`.
-In other words, our products would be weapons.
+First, an *interface* of the products we want to create.
+For example let's say we want to create weapons for our characters so we'd have a `WeaponInterface`.
+Under this context, products would be weapons.

-Second is the *concrete products* that implement the interface.
-Following the example, we'd have `Sword`, `Axe`, `Bow`, etc.
+Second, the *concrete products* that implement the interface.
+Following the example, we'd have classes like `Sword`, `Axe`, `Bow`, etc.

-Third is the *factory interface*.
+Third, the *factory interface*.
 This is optional, but it is useful when you need to create families of products.

-Fourth is the *concrete factory* that implements the factory interface in case there's one.
-This class is responsible for creating the objects.
+Fourth, is the *concrete factory* that implements the factory interface in case there's one.
+This class is responsible for creating products.

 And finally, the *client* that uses a factory to create product objects.
 This class only knows how to use products but not how they are created or what specific